Types of Cybersecurity Roles: Job Growth and Career Paths

 “Cybersecurity is an industry-agnostic field,” according to Brandon Champion, an adjunct faculty member at SNHU.
 “But the industry dictates which risks you have to worry about.”

 Champion knows this first-hand.
 In his role as chief information security officer (CISO) within the global power and engineering industry, he might focus his team’s efforts on protecting the company from ransomware, malicious software that locks out the system’s users until a ransom is paid.
 Meanwhile, in his other role as senior information systems officer for the Army National Guard, he works to prevent security breaches by nation state actors, including foreign governments with political agendas.

-“There’s a shortage of people in this field, which makes finding qualified cyber talent very difficult,” said Dr. Trebor Evans, a certified CISO and SNHU adjunct faculty member.
+“There’s a shortage of people in this field, which makes finding qualified cyber talent very difficult,” said Dr. Trebor Evans, a certified chief information security officer (CCISO) and STEM adjunct faculty member at SNHU.

 What Are People in the Cybersecurity Industry Called?